Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 • Minimum 2 cups chopped vegetables per 6 lbs. body weight; always introduce vegetables and greens slowly to make sure your rabbit can tolerate

-• Fruit daily ration no more than 2 oz.
+• fruit daily ration no more than 2 oz.
 (2 Tbs) per 6 lbs. body weight.

 WHAT QUANTITIES OF FOOD SHOULD I FEED SENIOR RABBITS?
 (OVER 6 YEARS)